 “Growth in DER production might lead to avoided transfer and distribution losses.
 DER production could deliver loads inside the distribution network, decreasing the supply from centralized generators attached to transmission lines of distribution networks, which prevents power from being lost due to heat when transferred over transmission lines.
 It could also decrease the distance the electricity travels over the distribution network in comparison with centralized generators, which decreases the quantity of power lost due to heat when transferred over transmission lines”.

-“DER could transmit distinct consumers and/or local utility network faults, where it could be isolated, decreasing undelivered electricity and blackout duration”, the draft stated, additionally, that it’s just measurable if the DER in question allows growth in flexible production and/or versatile capacity and where batteries could be added like VPPs and microgrids.
+“DER could transmit distinct consumers and/or local utility network faults, where it could be isolated, decreasing undelivered electricity and blackout duration”, the draft stated.
+Additionally, it’s just measurable if the DER in question allows growth in flexible production and/or versatile capacity and where batteries could be added, like VPPs and microgrids.

 Especially, this cost stream might be stated where – the recommended investment contains or incentivizes extra investment in storage battery – which else not deployed- the extra storage battery investment is capable of separating at the time of the fault, up to certain hours of blackouts are common”.